Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Problem formulation

 The \emph{design degrees of freedom} of the impulsive controller in question are the frequency modulation function $\bar\Phi(\cdot)$ and the amplitude modulation function $\bar F(\cdot)$.

 With $\circ$ denoting composition, introduce the functions

-To reduce the resulting closed-loop system to the IGO and exploit the accumulated knowledge of its properties \cite{Aut09,ZCM12b,PRM24}, impose the following restrictions on the design degrees of freedom.
-Both $F(\cdot)$ and $\Phi(\cdot)$ have to be continuous and monotonic, $F(\cdot)$ be non-increasing, and $\Phi(\cdot)$ be non-decreasing on $[0,\infty)$.
-To guarantee boundedness of closed-loop solutions in \eqref{eq:1}, \eqref{eq:2}, it is required that
+The following restrictions on the design degrees of freedom are imposed.
+Both $F(\cdot)$ and $\Phi(\cdot)$ are assumed to be continuous and monotonic, with $F(\cdot)$ being nonincreasing and $\Phi(\cdot)$ being nondecreasing on $[0,\infty)$.
+To guarantee boundedness of closed-loop solutions in~\eqref{eq:1},~\eqref{eq:2}, it is required that

 where $\Phi_1$, $\Phi_2$, $F_1$, $F_2$ are constants.